Becoming a Licensed Professional Counselor in Arkansas:

-- Applicants need 60 total hours.
+- Applicants need a minimum of 60 hours.

-- If the oral interview with ABEC is successful, the applicant becomes a Licensed Associate Counselor (LAC).
+- If the oral interview with ABEC is successful, the applicant becomes a licensed associate counselor (LAC).